handsontable/ngHandsontable/README.md

 # Angular UI directive for Handsontable

+Enables creation of data grid applications in AngularJS.

 The current version should be deployed here: http://ng-datagrid.handsontable.com/split-screen.html

 You can also clone this repo and run `split-screen.html` in your browser